zordius/iso-call/README.md

 iso-call
 ========

-Isomorphic api call as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise">Promise</a> for any nodejs/express application.
+Isomorphic call API or RPC as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise">Promise</a> for any nodejs/express application.

 Installation
 ------------